keithbuhler/keithbuhler.github.io/content/speaking/bitcoin-double-header.md

 You're invited!

-Two investment talks in one event.

-* Saturday, January 8th
-* 9-11am
-* Canyon Crest Business Center, Riverside CA
+Saturday January 8th, from 9-11am, my brother and I will be giving two investment talks in one morning!
+Bring a friend!

+<p></p>

 # "A Whole Life Overview of Real Estate" - Keith Buhler
 - How I started “house hacking” a duplex